Brazilian travel tips are the largest and most complete anywhere on the

 To successfully plan any trip requires that you have sufficient information.
 Many Brazilian travel guides (such as those published by Lonely Planet, Fodor's, Frommer's, Michelin, etc., as well as many online resources) describe areas of interest throughout Brazil and have a lot of specific information and descriptions.
 These resources can provide invaluable information when planning your trip.
 Additionally, many cities, states and areas in Brazil have English web sites packed with information and resources.
 Just do a search on Google, Yahoo or your favorite search engine for a specific state, city or locale.

-Other places to start gathering information include Brazil in Focus, a Brazilian government web site (in English) that provides a wide range of information about Brazilian history, customs, art and culture, economy, environment and more.
+Other places to start gathering information can include merely searching on Google for the Brazilian topics ypou are interested in.
 Additionally, Brazilian Tourism, another Brazilian government web site (in English), provides a broad range of information about various areas and locations you may want to consider visiting.
 Additionally, many travel agents are well versed in traveling to and in Brazil and can advise you about specific locations that may be of interest to you.
 There are also official Brazilian government Tourism offices locations in the US and UK that can be contacted for information:

 phone: (646) 378-2126